Feel Like Quitting? Here’s How to Lead Like a CEO When Life Gets Hard

 So if you’re there right now—if life feels like chaos and business feels like quicksand—this post is for you.

 Not to give you fluff.
-But to hand you a real playbook for navigating the hard seasons like a strategist, not a straggler.
+But to hand you a real playbook for navigating the hard seasons like a strategist, not a survivor.

 My $5M Reality Check: Burnout Broke Me (And It Was the Best Thing That Ever Happened)